Search

 The DACs we work with are often operating in conflict zones or areas with repressive regimes, facing digital and physical threats that are aimed at silencing them.
 Physical threats like device seizures, arrests, and forced data deletion are common.
 Additionally, digital threats such as surveillance, censorship, data breaches, in transit interception, and other online security and privacy challenges compromise their ability to safely upload and share data.
 Concurrently, there are challenges with maintaining long-term evidentiary digital archives, balancing the trade-offs between security and usability, how to overcome data format obsolescence, hardware failures, and ensuring consistent accessibility across evolving technological landscapes.

-Mapping Threats from the Ukrainian DAC, KHPG
+Mapping Threats with the Ukrainian DAC

 Each community is unique, and OpenArchive is committed to tailoring our support to meet these needs as best we can.
 In 2023, we organized the first cohort of our DAC program and published research memos and user personas summarizing the findings of our co-research.